piever/TableWidgets.jl/docs/src/index.md

 # TableWidgets

-TableWidgets provides a simple set of widgets to be used in combination with [Interact](https://github.com/JuliaGizmos/Interact.jl) and [JuliaDB](https://github.com/JuliaComputing/JuliaDB.jl), [JuliaDBMeta](https://github.com/piever/JuliaDBMeta.jl) (though in future other table types may be supported).
+TableWidgets provides a simple set of widgets to work with tabular data.

 ## Getting started